 Simon Daggett, Global Head of Marketing, DHL Global Forwarding

 Brilliant insight into how to reality-check your own organisation and vision.
 There is courage in these pages - challenging and well-used terms and methodologies, but addressed in a helpful and practical way.
 A book to share.

 Eda Colbert, Head of Brand and Marketing, British Council

 While I was reading this book, I was interrupting everyone I know I share ideas and quotes.
 If you are looking for an engaging, readable text that moves at the same speed as the digital world it describes, buy this book.

 Kelly Barner, Managing Editor, Buyers Meeting Point

-Daniel Rowles has worked on both the client and agency sides of digital marketing for almost 20 years.
-He is a Course Director for the Chartered Institute of Marketing (CIM), lecturer at Imperial College London, CEO of TargetInteret.com and lead judge for the CIM Marketing Excellence Awards since 2010.
+Daniel Rowles has worked on client and agency sides of digital marketing for almost 20 years.
+He is a Course Director for the Chartered Institute of Marketing (CIM), lecturer at Imperial College London, CEO of TargetInteret.com and lead judge for the CIM Marketing Excellence Awards.
 He is also the host of the Digital Marketing Podcast, an iTunes top 10 business podcast.

-Thomas Brown is a consultant, executive advisor and prolific writer on marketing and digital transformation.
-Formerly Director of Strategy and Marketing at CIM, he has been the architect of more than 35 major research and thought leadership initiatives.
-Founder of ThinkStuff, he now consults across financial services, education, non-profit, media and marketing services, and can be found on Twitter @ThinkStuff.
+Thomas Brown is a consultant and executive advisor on marketing and digital transformation.
+Formerly Director of Strategy and Marketing at CIM, he is the architect of more than 35 major research and thought leadership initiatives.

 You will need to sign up or login as a registered academic to request inspection copies.